The Bellman equation for power utility maximization with semimartingales: The Bellman equation

-We split the proof of Theorem~\ref{th:BellmanEqnCharact} into several steps; the plan is as follows.
+We split the proof of Theorem \ref{thBellmanEqnCharact} into several steps; the plan is as follows.
 Let $(\pi,\kappa)\in\cA^{fE}$ and denote $X=X(\pi,\kappa)$.
-We recall from Proposition~\ref{pr:martOptPrincipleForL} that
+We recall from Proposition \ref{prmartOptPrincipleForL} that

 is a supermartingale, and a martingale if and only if $(\pi,\kappa)$ is optimal.
-Hence we shall calculate its drift rate and then maximize over $(\pi,\kappa)$; the maximum will be attained at any optimal strategy.
-This is fairly straightforward and essentially the content of Lemma~\ref{le:hpiOverPredProc} below.
+Hence, we shall calculate its drift rate and then maximize over $(\pi,\kappa)$; the maximum will be attained at any optimal strategy.
+This is fairly straightforward and essentially the content of Lemma \ref{lehpiOverPredProc} below.
 In the Bellman equation, we maximize over a subset of $\R^d$ for each $(\omega,t)$ and not over a set of strategies.
-This final step is a measurable selection problem and its solution will be the second part of the proof.
+This final step is a measurable selection problem and its solution will be the second part of the proof. \begin{Lemma} Let $(\pi,\kappa)\in\cA^f$.
+The drift rate of $Z(\pi,\kappa)$ is